Jorge-sanchez09/crowdfundind-product-page-main/README.md

 ### What I learned

-This project was a good excercise to practice some React concepts and APIs like **Context and Refs**, as well as to remember some Sass aspects such as **partials**, **maps**, etc.
+This project was a good exercise to practice some React concepts and APIs like **Context and Refs**, as well as to remember some Sass aspects such as **partials**, **maps**, etc.
-I also learned how to configure ESlint in a simple way to help me to find code errors more easily.
+I also learned how to configure ESlint in a simple way to help me find code errors more easily.

 ### Continued development

-I find my React code a little hardcoded, one of the aspects I want to keep developing is my code solving techniques.
-I also think my scss code can be improved by writting less code and reusing more classes, that's why I like watch other people with more experience solving problems with different approaches than mine.
+I find my React code a little hardcoded, one of the aspects I want to keep developing is my problem-solving techniques techniques.
+I also think my SCSS code can be improved by writing less code and reusing more classes, that's why I like to watch other people with more experience solving problems with different approaches than mine.

 ### Useful resources